matrixneo99/docs/api.md

 You can control Awtrix via UDP.
 Awtrix listens to the port 52829.
 Each API command is exactly one UDP packet containing one line.
 If you send a known command, Awtrix send "ACK" as a response back to the remoteIP.
-Some commands consist of the command itself and a payload which is passed, separated by a percentage symbol (%).
+Most commands consist of the command itself and a payload which is passed, separated by a percentage symbol (%).

 **Commands**